 All degree candidates must complete a capstone or thesis, each worth three credits.
 The capstone requires students to complete a research project related to a criminal justice issue, while the thesis requires more substantial academic research into a criminal justice topic.
 The capstone generally serves students interested in a professional path, while the thesis serves those interested in an academic path.

 MU admits new students in the fall and spring semesters.
 Applicants need an undergraduate degree from a regionally accredited college, with preference given to majors in criminal justice and related social science fields.
 Students with other undergraduate majors may need to take additional prerequisite courses if admitted.

 Serving more than 100,000 students, ASU is one of the country's largest colleges by enrollment.
-U.S News & World Report ranks ASU as one of the nation's most innovative schools and one of the top criminal justice schools.
 The online master of arts in criminal justice at ASU covers research methods, program planning, administration and management, program evaluation, and policy analysis.

 Students earning their master's in criminal justice online benefit from a fully online format without on-campus requirements.
 Courses feature synchronous and asynchronous components, combining independent coursework with live sessions that feature discussions and other collaborative learning activities.
 ASU offers multiple start dates throughout the year and part-time and full-time enrollment options.
 Full-time candidates can earn their degree in 18 months.

 The program comprises 33 credits, including 12 credits of core courses, 18 elective credits, and a three-credit capstone.
 The core covers criminology, planning and program evaluation, and applied data analysis.
 Students can choose from electives such as women and crime, community corrections, homeland security, and white collar crime.
 Students end the program with a capstone course that examines the relationship between academic theory and professional practice.